bit2data/JSWorld/README.md

 # JSWorld
-Games and simulations written in JavaScript
+Games and simulations written in JavaScript in "World" style from Racket language.